The page covers:

 In 1902 the church of S. Eligio dei Sellai was pulled down because of its precarious condition; it was an XVIIIth century building designed by Carlo de Dominicis for the farriers' guild.
 Two other Roman churches are still dedicated to St. Eligius: S. Eligio dei Fabbri (blacksmiths) and S. Eligio degli Orefici (goldsmiths).

-In 1866 excavations in a garden behind Oratorio del SS.
+In 1868 excavations in a garden behind Oratorio del SS.
 Sacramento led to the discovery of ancient barracks at some twenty feet below the current ground level.
 The barracks belonged to the Vigiles, a body of fightfighters/policemen set up by Emperor Augustus; each of its seven units (cohorts) was responsible for patrolling two of the 14 regiones into which Rome was divided.
 The VIIth Cohort controlled Regio XIV - Transtiberim and Regio IX - Circus Flaminius.
 Unfortunately the mosaics which decorated some of the rooms were lost during WWII.
-You may wish to see the barracks of the Vigiles at Ostia.
+You may wish to see the barracks of the Vigiles at Ostia or read a description of their aspect.

 (above) Fašade of the former tobacco factory; (below) detail of the inscription